 My keynotes are customized to fit your theme and audience.
-Here are some of the topics I am addressing in 2017 in my talks around the world.
+Here are some of the topics I am currently addressing in my talks around the world.
 (Typically my presentations combine elements from several of these topics, depending on your audience’s needs and interests.)

 (Click on topics to expand description)

-Given how quickly the world is moving to something new, it is now time, Prensky argues, for a civilization-level change in education.
-We need to merge the “academic” tradition which has been dominant for some time in our schools, with the far older “accomplishment” educational tradition that has taken root in our businesses, as we move toward a NEW END of bettering not just individuals, but their world (and the individuals in the process).
-Prensky will describe this emerging new paradigm, showing both why it’s important for tomorrow’s kids and world, and how to get there.
+As world moves quickly into a new, technology-dominated era, a new, civilization-level paradigm in education is emerging, bottom-up, around the world, observes Prensky.
+The new paradigm——a move from “personal academic achievement” to “empowerment and bettering their world” merges the “academic” tradition which has been dominant for some time in our schools, with the far older “accomplishment” educational tradition that has taken root in our businesses.
+The NEW END AND GOAL of education is bettering not just individuals, but their world——and the individuals in the process.
+Prensky describes this emerging new paradigm and where it’s appearing, showing both why it’s important for tomorrow’s kids and world, and how to get there more quickly.

 UNLEASHING THE POWER OF 21st CENTURY KIDS